Fustran/terminal7/readme.md

 # terminal7
-a (fake)web based terminal that I'm probably going to implement into something later on.
+a (fake)web based terminal that will be implemented into something else.
+As if right now, it can be used as a web-based websocket tester or something.